Five top tips for Burns Night

 4: what should I cook for Burns Supper?

-Cheese: an assortment of cheese and biscuits to enjoy with a nightcap
+- Cheese: an assortment of cheese and biscuits to enjoy with a dram

 5: what are the Burns Night toasts?